rohit1kumar/daily-greets/README.md

 # Daily Greets

-## Shell script to greet the user and display the current date, time, and weather conditions."
+## Shell script to greet the user and display the current date, time, and weather conditions.

 ### Installation